 - Interns may work 20-40 hours per week, including weekends and holidays.

-- Applicants must submit an application, resume, transcript and cover letter
+- Applicants must submit an application, resume, informal transcript, essay and cover letter

 - Incomplete applications will not be accepted.

 - Letters of recommendation may be submitted, but are not required.